Neovici/nullxlsx/README.md

 Currently this is a node module, only to get closure compiler neatly integrated.
 I seriously doubt this would work with "require"...

-To prepare, just clone then `npm install`.
+To prepare, just clone then run `yarn`
 Edit the files in src/

-To compile run `node build.js`
+To compile run `yarn` again

 #### Tests

-No automatic tests yet, but check out the "demo" directory.
-All those pages should work.
+To run tests locally, run `yarn test`